DanilSko/smtb-yerevan/tei.md

 ### 1. Install jEdit

-jEdit is free software notepad which has a TEI plugin.
+This is not really a prereauieite, but jEdit is the only free software notepad I know of which has a TEI plugin.
 [Offical source](http://www.jedit.org/index.php?page=download)

 ### 2. Try running it